Badge

 Bootstrap 5 Badge component

 Responsive badge built with the latest Bootstrap 5.
-Badge component is a visual indicator for numeric values such as tallies and scores.
+The badge component is a visual indicator for values such as tallies and scores.

-Badges are usually placed before or after the label of the thing they’re quantifying, such as the number of votes for an issue.
+Badges are usually placed before or after the label of the thing they’re quantifying or referencing, such as the number of votes for an issue.

 Add the .badge